I think we all know that incredible and addictive feeling that sometimes comes with reading motivational quotes.

 I got into quotes many years ago when I found a small pocket book of quotes in a store in Washington D.C.
 I carried it everywhere, and pulled it out when I had a spare moment.
 It’s basically what we all do now with cell phones.

 I committed many of those 400+ quotes to memory, and they were DEEP substantial quotes.
 Thoreau, Emerson, Montaigne, Seneca, etc. Stuff that really made you think. (not the silly fluff most people like today)

 After that, I began taking quote books out of the library and I’d write down all the ones that hit me with the wisdom buzz.
 I read through quite a few over my adolescence, and collected several notepads full of quotes.

 - They’re often the the very BEST, most useful thoughts from books, therefore, instead of reading entire books, you get the best chunks of knowledge, summarized into short pithy blocks.

-- Instead of spending years making mistakes, you learn from the experiences of others…saving us from unnecessary or hard life lessons.
+- Instead of spending years making your own mistakes, you learn from the experiences of others…saving you from unnecessary, hard life lessons.

 - <Insert your reasons here> (or add them to the comments below)